Tony Wilson, QC

-Tony Wilson was called to the bar in 1986 and practises franchising, licensing and intellectual property law at Boughton in Vancouver.
+Tony Wilson, QC was called to the bar in 1986 and practises franchising, licensing and intellectual property law at Boughton in Vancouver.

-Elected a Bencher in 2011, he is currently Chair of the Lawyer Education Advisory Committee and a member of the Discipline Committee and Rule of Law and Lawyer Independence Advisory Committee.
+Elected a Bencher in 2011, he is currently a member of the Complainants' Review Committee, Practice Standards Committee and Lawyer Education Advisory Committee.

 He is a regular columnist with the Globe and Mail and has two widely read columns in BarTalk and Canadian Lawyer.
 In addition to his columns, he is the author of Buying a Franchise in Canada: Understanding and Negotiating your Franchise Agreement and Manage Your Online Reputation; the latter being a book written to guide individuals and businesses on how to monitor and protect their personal and corporate reputations on social media.